LiveBench/liveswebench-site/src/assets/Report.md

 [Table 1](#ai-coding-assistants) shows a sample of popular AI coding assistants and highlights which features each provides as well as its mode of operation (Integrated development environment (IDE) or command-line interface (CLI)).
 In general, command-line tools offer only fully agentic modes, while IDE-integration enables code autocomplete.
 More limited editing modes tend to be a stepping-stone to the development of fully agentic modes; for instance popular applications such as Cursor and Windsurf, which first developed the RAG-enabled edit modes, now default to their fully agentic modes.
 Because of this, and to ensure fairness when comparing to pure agent tools, we opted to use agent modes for evaluation of the targeted edits task.
 ## AI Benchmarking
 A variety of evaluations have been developed to evaluate language models both on general-purpose capabilities and specifically on code generation ability.
 Benchmarks exist to evaluate LMs on reasoning, language understanding, math skills, and instruction following using diverse sets of tasks.
-For AI agents specifically, benchmarks have been developed to evaluate tool use capabilities and computer control.
+For AI agents specifically, benchmarks have been developed to evaluate tool use capabilities and computer control (e.g. [OSWorld](https://os-world.github.io/)).
 More specific benchmarks also exist for LM code generation.
 [HumanEval](https://arxiv.org/abs/2107.03374) and [LiveCodeBench](https://arxiv.org/abs/2403.07974) have become standard evaluations for isolated code generation tasks.
 [Aider's polyglot benchmark](https://aider.chat/docs/leaderboards/) evaluates code-writing ability in multiple programming languages.
 SWE-Bench is the current standard evaluation for code writing in large, real-world repositories using agentic functionality.
 However, no existing benchmark evaluates AI coding assistants at varying levels of developing involvement in a variety of language and framework environments.
 In addition, no major benchmarks exist for AI autocomplete tools.
 LiveSWEBench therefore greatly extends the scope of evaluation compared to existing benchmarks and provides a more comprehensive view of agents' capabilities.

 # Task Details
 ## Task Collection and Validation
 Our task collection and validation process was inspired heavily by that of [SWE-Bench](https://www.swebench.com/).
 Tasks are constructed from issue-pull request (PR) pairs from real-world, widely used Github repositories with permissive licenses.
 We focus on widely used repositories to ensure that extensive documentation is likely present, robust unit test suites have been implemented, and code is sensibly organized and formatted.
 We do not, however, restrict to only Python codebases; instead, we include a diverse set of languages and frameworks such as C++, Java, Typescript, and Python.
 We filter by PRs where unit tests were modified, with the assumption that such tests were added or updated specifically to evaluate the success of the code in the PR in solving the issue.
 We also filtered by PRs from the past year to reduce the risk of contamination.
-GitHub scraping and processing utilities were adapted from the SWE-Bench codebase.
+GitHub scraping and processing utilities were adapted from the [SWE-Bench codebase](https://github.com/swe-bench/SWE-bench/blob/main/assets/collection.md).

 The extraction process provides us with the following items:
 - The problem statement, the text of the original Github issue and comments made before the first PR commit